ankush-tr-kr/ml-prod-sample/README.md

 ## Deployment

 The project currently employs `FAST API` coupled with Uvicorn for inference deployment which admittedly is a toy deployment.

-### Note on CUDA with Package Managers (Pip/Conda)
-##### a.k.a.
-Why do we have both requirements.txt & environment.yml in the source repo

-For local installs only

-`CUDA` tends to not play nice with `pip` based installs.
-The recommended resolution is to create conda environments by running `conda env create -f environment.yml`.
-Alternatively, if we still would want to use pip, use the following to get torch installed `pip install --upgrade --force-reinstall torch==2.0.1+cu117 --index-url https://download.pytorch.org/whl/cu117` (Note: the version of `CUDA` depends on your graphics card)

-Cloud-based workflows are not impacted.
-Just use one of the pre-configured images with PyTorch & CUDA enabled

 ## References
 None yet.